Personal Website: jasonmshepard.com

 Research Areas: digital media ethics and law, journalist’s privilege law, campaign finance law, anonymity and privacy rights, the press and national security, and First Amendment history

-Jason M. Shepard, Ph.D., is a media law scholar, associate professor and chair of the Department of Communications at California State University, Fullerton, one of the largest mass communications programs in the United States.
+Dr. Jason M. Shepard is a media law scholar, professor and chair of the Department of Communications at California State University, Fullerton, one of the largest mass communications programs in the United States.
 His research examines the role of the First Amendment in American democracy, journalism and culture, and he teaches courses in journalism and media law, history and ethics.
-Before academia, Shepard worked as a former award-winning journalist in Wisconsin and Teach For America corps member in New York City.
+Before academia, Shepard worked as an award-winning journalist in Wisconsin and Teach For America corps member in New York City.

 At Cal State Fullerton, Shepard primarily teaches Communications Law.
-He has also taught courses in journalism, multimedia news production, journalism innovations, media history and communications law.
-He previously served as adviser of the Daily Titan student newspaper and website, during which his students won dozens of state and national journalism awards.
+He has also taught courses in journalism, multimedia news production, journalism innovations and media history.
+He has also served as adviser of the Daily Titan student newspaper and website, during which his students won dozens of state and national journalism awards.
 As department chair, Shepard led the department's successful reaccreditation from the Accrediting Council for Education in Journalism and Mass Communication (ACEJMC), earning him Cal State Fullerton's University Leadership Award in 2015.
-In 2016, Shepard was awarded the Academic Senate Faculty Leadership in Collegial Governance Award.
+In 2016, Shepard was recognized with the Academic Senate Faculty Leadership in Collegial Governance Award.
 In 2017, he was part of a team that won the University's Teamwork and Collaboration Award for a partnership with Univision and the Latino Communications Initiative.

 Shepard has a Ph.D. in mass communications, with a Ph.D. minor in law, from the University of Wisconsin-Madison.
 As a doctoral student, Shepard taught in the School of Journalism and Mass Communication and the Department of Political Science and led a state-wide county-by-county audit of government compliance with open meetings and records laws.
 Shepard has two master’s degrees, in education (Pace University) and in journalism and mass communication (University of Wisconsin-Madison), and a bachelor’s degree in journalism and political science (University of Wisconsin-Madison).
 Before graduate school, Shepard taught seventh and eighth grade English and U.S. history in the South Bronx of New York City, beginning as a corps member of Teach For America.

 Privileging the Press: Confidential Sources, Journalism Ethics and the First Amendment, New York: NY: LFB Scholarly Publishers (2013).